OUR GALLERIES

 WEST BAY GALLERY

-CLOSING RECEPTION FEB 26TH 6PM - 8PM
+ARTIST TALK & CLOSING RECEPTION MARCH 26TH 7PM - 8PM

 MAIN GALLERY

-ARTIST TALK AND CLOSING RECEPTION FEB 26TH 6PM - 8PM
+ARTIST TALK AND CLOSING RECEPTION MARCH 26TH 7PM - 8PM